-OSHA ID-215 does not address the sample location or position other than the cassette should be in a vertical position with the inlet facing down.
+OSHA ID-215 does not address sample location or position other than to state that the cassette should be in a vertical position with the inlet facing down.
 The location of sample media during welding fume sampling has been a subject of discussion for several years.

-Goller and Paik (1985) described the results of simultaneously air sampling with collection sites at four locations - the welder's body, the left front shoulder, the right front shoulder, the front chest, and inside the helmet.
-A total of 40 sets of four samples on each welder at each of these locations were collected.
+Goller and Paik (1985) describe the results of simultaneously air sampling with collection sites at four locations: the welder's left front shoulder, right front shoulder, front chest and inside the helmet.
+A total of 40 sets of four samples was collected on each welder at each location.
 The welders monitored were using FCAW while building railroad locomotives.
-Goller and Paik concluded that fume concentrations inside the helmet were 36% to 71% of those measured outside the helmet (Goller and Paik 92), which supports the protocol of sampling inside the helmet recommended by the American Welding Society (AWS).
+Goller and Paik conclude that fume concentrations inside the helmet were 36% to 71% of those measured outside the helmet, which supports the protocol of sampling inside the helmet recommended by the American Welding Society (AWS).

-Liu et al. (1995) showed that the relationship between sample location and measured contaminant may not be as clear as earlier believed.
+Liu, Wong, Quinlan, et al. (1995) showed that the

+relationship between sample location and measured contaminant may not be as clear as once believed.
 A total of 20 volunteers performing SMAW in a controlled laboratory environment were monitored.
-A total of 23 sample sets was collected from both the breathing zones inside the helmets and at the shoulders of 20 volunteers who welded inside a 506 ft3 test chamber.
-The results of this monitoring indicated that there was generally little difference between fume concentrations inside the helmet and those outside the helmet (Liu et al. 283).
+Twenty-three sample sets were collected from the breathing zones inside the helmets and at the shoulders of the participants, who welded inside a 506 ft3 test chamber.
+Little difference was found between fume concentrations inside the helmet and those outside the helmet.

-More recently, Harris et al. (2005) supported the findings of Liu et al. (1995).
-As part of a larger study, Harris et al. examined airborne concentrations of manganese and total fume during SMAW inside a 2,194.5 ft^3 test chamber for different electrodes and different ventilation rates.
-Harris et al. concluded that in more restricted work environments (such as fabricating structures that include enclosed or restricted spaces such as ships, tubs, barges, petroleum and chemical processing equipment, or offshore platforms), fume concentration distribution may be relatively uniform and with little difference between concentrations inside and outside the helmet (Harris et al. 380).
+More recently, Harris, Longo, DePasquale, et al. (2005) support the findings of Liu, et al. (1995).
+As part of a larger study, Harris, et al. examined airborne concentrations of manganese and total fume during SMAW inside a 2,194.5 ft3 test chamber for different electrodes and different ventilation rates.
+The researchers concluded that in more restricted work environments (such as fabricating structures that include enclosed or restricted spaces such as ships, tubs, barges, petroleum and chemical processing equipment, or offshore platforms), fume concentration distribution may be relatively uniform and with little difference between concentrations inside and outside the helmet.

-Based on the results of the studies described above, the fume concentrations inside the helmet has the potential of being higher than fume concentrations outside the helmet when welding outdoors or other non-enclosed work environments, whereas, the difference in fume concentrations appears to have little difference when welding in more restricted environments.
+Based on the results of the cited studies, the fume concentrations outside the helmet have the potential to be higher than fume concentrations inside the helmet when welding outdoors or in other nonenclosed work environments, whereas the difference in fume concentrations appears to have little difference when welding in more restricted environments.